holub008/birkielo/README.md

     - Some obvious name shortening and hyphenation changes (e.g. matthew -> matt)
     - Check for more than one result in a single race (and handle or or throw out)
     - Parse out age and location data
-* Improve site layout to be less janky on mobile
 * Pro results
 * Log user searches (i.e. find the most popular racers)
 * Allow user input for matching (e.g. if someone is incorrectly matched)